 Most employees need and want direction from their work.
 They don’t want to sit there mindlessly ticking tasks off a to-do list all day long – they want reassurance that their work is helping the greater cause.
 One of the best ways to give employees direction is by setting defined targets and objectives for them to meet.
 These need to be well thought out, achievable and realistic, as it would be unfair to ask too much of one employee and not enough of another.
 If they are left to feel that their workload is too big and they’re going to struggle to meet the expected targets, it could just leave them feeling worse.
 Since remote workers will typically have less contact with their employer, it is vital for these objectives to be clear and to the point.
 Otherwise, any work required of them may take a lot longer to complete.

-On the topic of providing employees with direction, offering incentives is another great option to think about.
+On the topic of employee engagement, offering incentives is another great option to think about.
 While some employers might say that the pay check should be incentive enough, in order to ensure staff continue working productively, offering additional incentives can make a huge

 difference.
 These incentives don’t all have to be money-based either – there are hundreds of simple ways to reward staff for a job well done.
 In terms of smart networkers, for example, you could offer them more time to complete a deadline, buy them new and improved equipment, or simply send an email around singing their praises.